CubeAPM

 Traditional SIEMs force teams to use proprietary agents or licensing models.
 Migrating data out of these platforms is expensive and complex.
 More teams now prefer OpenTelemetry-native tools, which allow switching vendors without rewriting instrumentation.

-Top 8 Security Monitoring Tools in 2025
+Top 8 Security Monitoring Tools

 1. CubeAPM